legendu-net/docker-jupyterhub-ds/readme.md

 ### Start a Container

+Below are some Docker command arguments explained.
+These are for properly handling file permissions in the Docker container and on the host.
+Keep the default if you don't know what the best to use.
+`DOCKER_PASSWORD` is probably the only argument you want to and should change.

 - `DOCKER_USER`: The user to be created (dynamically) in the container.
     By default, the name of the current user on the host is used.
 - `DOCKER_USER_ID`: The ID of the user to be created in the container.